vexchange/api/README.md

 ## Deployment

 Deployment happens automatically, when pushing to the `prod` branch.
-However, if the steps ever need to be done automatically, the below provides details:
+However, if the steps ever need to be done manually, the below provides details:

 ## Packaging